top of page

 PODS

-Utility pods are a whole new concept in portable generators; they are configurable in terms of current and voltage and they don't need external fuel to operate.
-They are a form of electromagnetic actuators and are specifically a Linear free-Piston Generator (LFPG).
-Basically they are a foot long air-tight tube with a magnet (piston) inside and coil wrappings on the outside that produce electricity when excited.The respective tubes are called pods and each one produces 1 kW of usable power.These pods are clustered into structured groupings call frames and each frame can produce from 1 to 20 kW of output, with the ability to link multiple frames into a multi-frame configuration.
-Each frame has one control pod that determines the current type and voltage being output while starting/stopping and operation of the frame.
+Actutec Power Pods are a whole new concept in portable generators; they are configurable in terms of current and voltage and they don't need external fuel to operate.
+They are a form of electromagnetic actuators and are specifically called a Linear Free-Piston Generator (LFPG).
+Basically they are a foot long air-tight tube with a magnetic piston inside and coil wrappings on the outside that produce electricity when excited.
+Each tube (pod) pod produces 1.25 kW of usable power.
+These pods are inserted into lattice structures called frames, and each frame can produce from 1 to 25 kW of output, with the ability to link multiple frames into a multi-frame configuration.
+Each frame has one control pod that manages the device, matching output to load.

 The utility pod's piston travels back and forth within the tube at a cycle time of 60 Hz.
-The cylinder is pressurized at 20-50 bar and the piston, almost magically, moves practically fiction-free by riding on a thin cushion of air separating the piston and the cylinder walls.
-The compression of air halts the movement of the piston on one end and a gentle nudge of an electromagnetic coil sends it back in the other direction with the timing managed by the control pod.What makes the utility pod work is that the "nudges" only consume a small portion of the electricity generated when the piston traverses the sater coil windings, so the pod bleeds off some of that excess energy to power itself.
+The cylinder is pressurized at 20-50 bar and the piston moves practically fiction-free by riding on a thin cushion of air separating the piston and the cylinder walls.
+The compression of air within the chamber halts the movement of the piston on one end and a nudge of an electromagnetic coil sends it back in the other direction with the timing managed by the control pod.
+What makes the utility pod work is that the "nudges" only consume a small portion of the electricity generated when the piston traverses the stater coil windings, so the pod bleeds off some of that excess energy to power itself.